ritvaj/taskflowhq-activation-funnel-analysis/README.md

 Why Activation Matters

-Retention
+Retention:
 Users who experience value early are more likely to return and continue using the product.

-Revenue Potential
+Revenue Potential:
 Activated users are more likely to upgrade, expand usage, or bring additional team members into the product.

-Product–Market Fit
+Product–Market Fit:
 Difficulty reaching activation often signals unclear value, high friction, or misalignment between user expectations and product design.

 ---